WestDRI/wgpages/content/humanitiesPython.md

 ## High-level data collections

-Python has a number of built-in data structures: tuples, lists, sets, dictionaries.
+Python has a number of built-in composite data structures: tuples, lists, sets, dictionaries.
 Here we take a look at *lists* and *dictionaries*.

 ### Lists